ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ##### By creating a mbed_app.json to override `supported_toolchains`

 In this method, you can create or update your `mbed_app.json` with the following content.
-Note that you can still keep other entries such as `GCC_ARM` or `IAR` while overriding `supported_toolchains` as below.
+Override `supported_toolchains` as below.

 ```
 {